 The study of the evolution of the Spanish language from its inception to its current state.
+Prerequisites: SPAN-301.
+Credit, three hours.

 SPAN-499.
-INDEPENDENT STUDY IN SPANISH II (SENIOR CAPSTONE EXPERIENCE) 3-9:6:(

-For students who hold Senior level status and who wish to pursue a special interest topic within the discipline of Foreign Languages under the guidance of a Foreign Language faculty member.
+INDEPENDENT STUDY IN SPANISH II (SENIOR CAPSTONE EXPERIENCE) 3-9:6:0 For students who hold Senior level status and who wish to pursue a special interest topic within the discipline of Foreign Languages under the guidance of a Foreign Language faculty member.
 Course requirements include but are not limited to regular conferences with the faculty member, reading assignments, and completion of a comprehensive project or a 15-page research paper.
 Students must sign a contract agreeing to the coursework requirements and must obtain signatures of the consenting faculty member and of the Chair of the Department of Foreign Languages.
 Students will be required to do an oral presentation of their research paper or special project.
-Prerequisites: Twenty-four (24) credit hours, which must include Foreign Language 399 (FREN-399 or GERM-399 or SPAN-399), and at least one 400 level course.
+Prerequisites: Twenty-four (24) credit hours, which must include Foreign Language 399 (FREN-399 or GERM-399 or SPAN-399 or SWAH-399), and at least one 400 level course.
 Credit, three or nine hours.